The ultimate vaping glossary

 Empty (I.e. not prefilled) cartomizers which vapers purchase to fill with their favourite e-liquid

 A mod in a box shape!
 Has a number of advantages over cylindrical devices, such as the ability to contain additional functionality in a configuration that only a cuboid shape can permit.
-Box form factors are preferred by some vapers.
+The box mod form-factor is preferred by many vapers

 Typically found on older devices or on dripping atomizers, the bridge is a steel mesh which wicks e-liquid onto the atomizer coil.